GoIlluminate/snomed-database-loader/PostgreSQL/README.md

 - PostgreSQL v9

-# Creating the SNOMED CT schema on PostgreSQL

-PostgreSQL is an [`ORDBMS`](http://en.wikipedia.org/wiki/ORDBMS); therefore, every database is a self-contained object.
-A database contains logins, groups, one or more schemas, etc., and every connection is related to a single database.

-## Differences from the MySQL version

-- Does not need `engine=myisam`, which by itself is a bit strange, as `myisam` does not support foreign keys.
-- Changes `database` for `schema`
-- Uses the `unique` constraint instead of `key`

 ## Scripted Installation (Mac & Unix)

 `./load_release-postgresql.sh -l <release location> -m <module name> -t <release type> -d <database name> -h <database host> -p <database port> -u <database user name>`